Randomness tests

 Which test should I use for normal-distributed samples?

 Use the normality check (Jarque–Bera) to test whether your numbers look consistent with a normal distribution.
-The chi-square test on this page checks uniformity, not normality.
+The chi-square test on this tool checks uniformity, not normality.

 Related tools